-- Performance lag metrics: These are the most important metrics because they help to measure your return on investment.
+- SEO performance lag metrics: These are the most important metrics because they help to measure your return on investment.
 However, they shouldn’t be the focus too early in an SEO campaign, and they also need to be tracked as trends, rather than as a snapshot.

-- Performance lead metrics: These metrics help you to predict future results.
+- SEO performance lead metrics: These metrics help you to predict future results.
 They can’t be tied directly to return on investment, but are super important to know if your SEO is on the right track.

-- Diagnostic lead metrics: This group of metrics are often fairly granular, and a focus point for SEO campaigns.
-They provide levers of influence on the website performance and are extremely useful to understand a site’s SEO performance.
+- SEO diagnostic lead metrics: This group of metrics are often fairly granular, and a focus point for SEO campaigns.
+They provide levers of influence on the website performance and are extremely useful to understand and measure SEO performance.
 If these metrics can achieve or exceed their targets, this helps to create SEO advantages and allows us to eliminate possible barriers to performance.

 The most important SEO metrics to measure

-These are the performance metrics that enable you to measure the success of your SEO, make informed business decisions to improve it, and increase the number of leads and sales on your website.
-They should also be measured on a monthly basis, and compared to monthly and annual trends.
+These are the SEO performance metrics that enable you to measure the success of your SEO, make informed business decisions to improve it, and increase the number of leads and sales on your website.
+They should also be used to measure SEO performance on a monthly basis, and compared to monthly and annual trends.

 1. Organic impressions

-Organic impressions are our first metric, and the most important performance lead metric that we can measure.
+Organic impressions are our first metric, and the most important performance lead metric that can be used to measure SEO performance.
 They show us how many times a web page has appeared in Google’s search results.
 This doesn’t necessarily mean that the user has seen your page’s result in Google (or that they’ve even scrolled into its view), just that it has appeared for them as part of their search.

-When measuring SEO performance, rather than looking at impressions for individual pages, we would look at impressions for the whole website.
+In order to measure SEO performance, rather than looking at impressions for individual pages, we would look at impressions for the whole website.
 Impressions that are increasing, decreasing, or remaining stable provide us with early signals for the future.
-In the initial phases of a new SEO campaign, they are one of the most important metrics, but as the SEO campaign matures, it tends to be something to check periodically or when we make substantial changes to the campaign.
+In the initial phases of a new SEO campaign, they are one of the most important SEO metrics to track , but as the campaign matures, it tends to be something to check periodically or when we make substantial changes to the campaign.
 To break impressions down further, we can also group them by keyword type (informational or transactional) or by page, but this depends on what you’re trying to understand.